tienbui1508/ArtStore/README.md

 75. Add an empty cart guard
 76. Add an empty state component: for the checkout page when the cart is empty

+## API & Client Checkout

+77. Create the delivery methods in the API (Core)
+78. Set up Stripe
+79. Implement the payment intent
+80. Create a payment controller
+81.

 # Concepts learned and practiced

 ## Repository pattern